About Me

-I’m an independent journalist whose work appears in The Washington Post, Wine Spectator, The Dallas News, The Sydney Morning Herald and other international publications.
-I’ve lived and reported from throughout the world, including Australia, South America, Europe and the United States, and I’m currently based in Vancouver, Canada.
+I’m a journalist and photographer whose work appears in the Washington Post, The New York Times, National Geographic Traveler and other international publications.
+I’ve lived in and reported from South America and the United States, and I’m currently based in Vancouver, Canada.

 The site